Problem Overview

 During

-, errors were encountered when reading the device:These errors indicated that the device could not be properly accessed or read by the system, likely due to the path conflicts.
+pvscan, errors were encountered when reading the device:These errors indicated that the device could not be properly accessed or read by the system, likely due to the path conflicts.

-revealed that:- The device
+dmsetup info -crevealed that:- The device

-was still active with paths assigned. - The logical volume
+/dev/mapper/mpathchwas still active with paths assigned. - The logical volume

-was in use, blocking further actions onmpathch
+vgexport-lvexportwas in use, blocking further actions onmpathch.

 - The device